 Course provides in-depth instruction in the basics, including delivery, sweeping, gameplay and strategy.
 Brooms and grippers are provided.
-Some sessions include a league.
+Some sessions include coached league games.

 Introductory league to help new members develop their skills.
 Each team will include at least one experienced player who can offer coaching as you play.